 And while it's on a completely other plane of writing than copywriting and ghostwriting, I feel endeared to heavier work I've done -- including a trip to SE Asia to write about human trafficking.

 I also speak at conferences and events, covering topics like freelance writing, women in business, advertising, and work-life balance.
-Me and/or my work has appeared/been quoted in The Wall Street Journal, BuzzFeed, Huffington Post, Parents magazine, HLN, Women's Health magazine, BabyCenter, local news outlets, and definitely on my mom's Facebook page.
+My work and/or I have appeared/been quoted in The Wall Street Journal, BuzzFeed, Huffington Post, Parents magazine, HLN, Women's Health magazine, BabyCenter, local news outlets, and definitely on my mom's Facebook page.

 I live in New Haven County (home to Yale and really good pizza), and my writing is fueled largely by takeout and Spotify playlists.